-As you near retirement, you’re probably anticipating all the things you’ll do with your time.
-But to fully enjoy this next phase of your life, you’ll need to get a firm grip on your finances — including planning for health care costs.
+As you near retirement, you may be anticipating all the things you’ll do with your time.
+But to fully enjoy this next phase of your life, it’s best to get a firm grip on your finances — including planning for health care costs.

 Here are your options:

 Traditional Medicare is offered through the federal government and includes Part A, which provides hospital coverage, and Part B, which covers doctor’s appointments.
 Part B charges a monthly premium, which is $170.10 for most people in 2022.
 Part A is generally premium-free since you (or a spouse) probably paid Medicare taxes while working.